Words and terms used in the world of From The Waters.

 The building in Aelin City that houses the Enforcer division of Guardians.

-A Guardian division responsible for enforcing the law of the land to ensure the safety, health and possessions of citizens, and to prevent crime and civil disorder.
+An Aelish Guardian division responsible for enforcing the law of the land to ensure the safety, health and possessions of citizens, and to prevent crime and civil disorder.

-Serious medical condition.
+A serious medical condition.
 Incurable and terminal until the Lead Researcher found a cure in 4807.
 Symptoms include brittle nails, craving salty food, slowed healing, cold symptoms and hair colour fading.

 An international and non-governmental sports governing body responsible for the regulation and administration of sports at a global level, including the organisation of large scale sporting events and competitions.